About

 San Alland Bio (they/them or just ‘San’)

 San’s work examines queer crip (or ‘qrip’, spelled with a q) audiences and languages, anti-eugenics, political mourning, and archive.
-San has engaged in exciting cross-media collaboration and formal experimentation for over 25 years, working extensively in Tkaronto, Edinburgh, Glasgow and the UK.
-They specialise in integrated access, and are committed to remote and non-time-based participation.
-San strives towards disability justice, which includes clean air and a free Palestine.
+For over 25 years, San has reveled in exciting cross-media collaboration and formal experimentation, working extensively in Tkaronto, Edinburgh, Glasgow, the UK, Turtle Island and Europe.

 Recent Work

 For San’s 2021-23 Locked World Commission, they created a multimedia essay with creatively-embedded access, “Writing From the Groin”.
-Excerpts of the project’s BSL/AD video were screened during San’s talk at Wysling Arts Centre’s 2022 online event, Temporalities of Access.
+Excerpts of the project’s BSL/AD video were screened during San’s talk at Wysling Arts Centre’s online event, Temporalities of Access.

-In 2022-23, San collaborated with Emilia Beatriz and Etzali Hernández on a poetic audio commission for Rhubaba Gallery, Grief Offerings: (End of) Life Wishes.
+San has an essay “A Manifesto of Manifestos” in the current issue of Wordgathering, and a poem on The Passion Project Mixtape.
+Earlier this year, San collaborated with Emilia Beatriz and Etzali Hernández on a poetic audio commission for Rhubaba Gallery, Grief Offerings: (End of) Life Wishes.

 In 2020, Kenny Fries commissioned San to contribute an essay on disabled queer and trans filmmakers to Disability Futures in the Arts.
 San was also a guest editor at Disability Arts Online.
-In response to the inequalties of the pandemic response, San curated the online arts event, A Wake: on mourning, marking, and moving forward together with joy.
+In response to the inequalities of the pandemic response, San curated the online arts event, A Wake: on mourning, marking, and moving forward together with joy.

 Writing History